dotCMS/dotcms-nextjs-starter/README.md

-# SPA with Universial/Isomorphic Rendering
+# React SPA with Universial/Isomorphic Rendering
 This SPA demonstration includes both a traditional client side SPA written in React and a node server that can provide the same application as a server side rendered app.
 Unlike traditional Universal SPAs, this SPA listens for HTTP POST methods with a json data payload that contains a `{dotPageData:xx}` property and if that is available, will render the SPA page server side.
 This allows the SPA to act as a mirror for when a dotCMS installation wants to proxy the SPA's source to a dotCMS edit mode user.

 ## Setting up the Universal App